 Design

 A high capacity Tankless water heater can generate about 10 gallons a minute.
 A typical hot shower uses about 2 gallons per minute.
-If you have someone taking a shower, someone else doing laundry and running the dishwasher you can quickly exhaust your hot water supply.
+If you have someone taking a shower, someone else doing laundry and running the dishwasher, you can quickly exhaust your hot water supply.
 Most of our homes are designed with the Tankless units working together.
-This is where we put two Tankless units together so that if the demand for hot water exceeds its capacity the second until will kick on which in effects doubles your capacity.
-If you have your home split with one Tankless servicing half the home you can have delivery issues when you have high demand periods.
+This is where we put two Tankless units together.
+If the demand for hot water exceeds its capacity, the second until will kick on which doubles your capacity.
+If you have your home split with one Tankless servicing half the home, you can have delivery issues.
+This is especially true when you have high demand periods on that one unit.
+We recommend putting the units together so they serve the entirety of the home whenever possible.

-Most Tankless systems have recirculating pumps either built into them or installed alongside them.
+Most Tankless systems have circulating pumps either built into them or installed alongside them.
 These help keep hot water constantly moving throughout the house so the wait for hot water is seconds and not minutes at most fixtures.
-These systems can be set to run several different ways:
+Systems can be ran several different ways:

-- Predictive Software – Many of the units have algorithm software that will learn your usage habits and turn the unit on to run when it anticipates your usage.
+- Predictive Software: Many of the units have algorithm software that will learn your usage habits.
+As it anticipates your usage, the unit may turn on.

-- WiFi / Bluetooth – Many systems have WiFi and/or Bluetooth interfaces which allow you to set schedules for times you want hot water and turn on the system during times you need hot water that is not part of the schedule.
+- WiFi / Bluetooth: Many systems have WiFi and/or Bluetooth interfaces which allow you to set schedules for times you want hot water.
+Also, it will turn on the system during times you need hot water that is not part of the schedule.
 Some of these WiFi systems have remote buttons or sensors you can use to turn on the system as well.
-Just push the button and the system starts delivering hot water.
+Push the button and the system starts delivering hot water.

-- Keypads – Some systems have wired keypads which allow an Owner to set schedules, turn on the unit and make other setting adjustments.
-These keypads can be mounted by the unit or remotely in a location within the home for easy access.
+- Keypads: Some systems have wired keypads which allow an Owner to set schedules, turn on the unit and make other setting adjustments.
+Keypads are mounted next to the unit or remotely in a location within the home for easy access.

-- Always On – Some Owners ask us to have the units run continuously.
+- Always On: Some Owners ask us to have the units run continuously.
 There is a setting that allows us to have them run basically 24/7.
-This will keep hot water continuously flowing throughout the home, however the units work harder and this may shorten their life span.
+This will keep hot water continuously flowing throughout the home.
+This may shorten their life span as the unit has to work harder.

 📲 Call us anytime at: 817.748.2669